 Craig Caster List some common thoughts that come when starting or doing your devotions, and ask for God's help to combat them.
-Satan cannot be blamed for everything.
+Coton connect he blamed for everything Comptimes we are at fault.
+As leave proved in the garden Satan cannot be blamed for everything.
 Sometimes we are at fault.
-As Jesus prayed in the garden, agonizing because He faced going to the cross, His disciples slept when they should have been praying with Him.
+As Jesus prayed in the garden agonizing because He faced going to the cross, His disciples slept when they should have been praying with Him.
 Jesus warned them about the weakness of the flesh.
 Watch and pray, lest you enter into temptation.
 The spirit indeed is willing, but the flesh is weak.
 (Matthew 26:41) Jesus's command is to "watch and pray," and the result is for our good-that we are not overwhelmed by temptation and our laziness.
 Praying is an essential discipline to fight the battle against such thoughts as I just don't feel like it, I'm tired, I don't care , or There's no time .
 Nonnegotiable priorities in seeking the Lord must replace complacency.
 DIG DEEPER Describe what these verses are instructing you to do.
 Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.
-(1 Peter 5:8)

-Put on the whole armor of God, that you may be able to stand against the wiles of the devil.
-(Ephesians 6:11) -
+(1 Peter 5:8) Put on the whole armor of God, that you may be able to stand against the wiles of the devil.
+(Ephesians 6:11)